-There’s way more to this superhero skin care ingredient than meets the eye.
+In skin care, retinol just might be the most popular ingredient of all — and there’s way more to this skin care superhero than meets the eye.

-(Since retinoid is more accurate, that’s how I will refer to the group of vitamin A derivatives.
+“Retinol” is used as a catchall term, but it isn’t accurate.
+Retinol actually is just one type of retinoid, a derivative of vitamin A. (Since retinoid is more accurate, that’s how I will refer to the group of vitamin A derivatives.
 When I use the term “retinol,” I am referring to the specific type of retinoid.)

 What are retinoids?

-You’re in the market for a good retinoid if you want to tackle obvious wrinkles; loss of tone or elasticity (sagging and bagging) and uneven texture.
-It’s also useful in shrinking the look of pores and clearing up acne.
+You’re in the market for a good retinoid if you want to tackle obvious wrinkles, loss of tone or elasticity (sagging and bagging), and uneven texture.
+It’s also useful in shrinking pores and clearing up acne.

-The farther you move away from retinoic acid, the more conversion steps the retinoid needs in order for it to do its job.
+The farther you move away from retinoic acid, the more conversion steps the retinoid needs in order to do its job.
 And the more steps, the weaker the retinoid is, which means a longer time to see results — if any.

 Think of it like a shot of Jack Daniels vs. a Jack and Coke — a straight shot of retinoic acid is going to do the job faster.